Theycallmejoly/To-Do-List-App/README.md

-Here’s a README file for your `ToDoApp` project:

----

 # ToDoApp

 This is a simple console-based To-Do List application built with C#.
 The app allows users to manage their tasks effectively, enabling them to add new tasks, mark tasks as complete, delete tasks, and display all current tasks.